xinyupu/pangjiao/ReadMe.md

     }

 ```
-Not only are closed queries currently supported
+It is not just associative queries that are currently supported.